domsim1/ghoul/docs/learn.md

 ## Varadic Functions

-The last parameter can be marked with a `*` to indicate it's varadic.
-All addition provided parameters will be packed into a list that can be accessed by the parameter marked with `*`.
+The last parameter can be marked with a `*` to indicate it's variadic.
+All additional provided parameters will be packed into a list that can be accessed by the parameter marked with `*`.

 Example: